Memo to CinC: The Jihadis Are Alive and Well

 Islamic terrorist groups throughout the Middle East, Asia and Africa are not bound together and directed by al-Qa'ida.
 They are bonded by the toxic teachings of Wahhabism and other Muslim variants, and they are directed by the Q'uran’s “holy war” against “the enemies of Allah.”

-Thus, shortly after 9/11, The Patriot Post coined the name “Jihadistan” to describe the international corpus of these asymmetric enemies.
+Thus, shortly after 9/11, The Patriot Post coined the name Jihadistan to describe the borderless nation of Islamic extremists that constitutes al-Qa'ida and other Muslim terrorist groups around the world. al-Qa'ida and other Islamist groups form the international corpus of this asymmetric threat.
 Jihadistan is a borderless nation of Islamic extremists around the world.
 These extremists seek to attack the U.S. and its interests anywhere, and to disable our economy using any terrorist means at their disposal in order to undermine our political, military and cultural support for liberty around the world, particularly in predominantly Muslim countries.

 Despite Obama’s grand claims to the contrary, the al-Qa'ida organization once headed by bin Laden is resurgent and metastasizing.
 And like-minded Islamists are digging their roots in across America.